pushpendra-tripathi/humorous-facts/README.md

 # humorous-facts
-This is python script uses Chuck Norris API and presents some mood refreshing humorous jokes.
+This program uses Chuck Norris API to produce humorous jokes.

+Program includes simple console based ui which provides the options and take numerical input for option selection.

+Two type of options:
+1> For random jokes from any category.
+2> For category wise jokes.